ShivaKumarErpula/mern-screen-recorder/README.md

 # Click Start to begin recording your current browser tab + mic.

-Stop recording to see a preview.
+- Stop recording to see a preview.

-Download or upload the recording to the backend.
+- Download or upload the recording to the backend.

-Visit /recordings page to view and play uploaded videos.
+- Visit /recordings page to view and play uploaded videos.

+## ⚠️ Known Limitations

+- Browser support: Best on Chrome desktop; others may have limited MediaRecorder support.

+- Recording cap: Maximum 3 minutes per recording.

+- Database: Uses SQLite for dev; switch to PostgreSQL/MySQL for production.

+- Render free tier: Uploaded files may be lost after restarts; use cloud storage (e.g., AWS S3) for persistence.

+- macOS users: Grant Chrome Screen Recording permission under System Settings → Privacy & Security → Screen Recording.